Services: HR Strategy

-- Organize periodic anti-harassment and anti-discrimination training in the form of workshops or webinars.
-The State of New York is currently passing a law which will mandate these annual training sessions for all employers.
+- Organize periodic anti-harassment training in the form of workshops or webinars.
+The State of New York passed a law that mandates all employers to provide employees with annual sexual harassment prevention training.

 - Consider subscribing to an Employer Practice Liability Insurance policy which will cover the litigation costs of cases involving harassment and discrimination.
 This is highly recommended.

 If you are not sure where to start, Axelia Partners’ HR team can assist you in implementing a preventive HR strategy.
 Please contact us for more information.